syedaareebashah/learn-low-code-agentic-ai/00_prompt_engineering/readme.md

 | v1.1 | Generate blog post | GPT-4 | 0.7 | Better | Added tone guidance |

 ### 2. A/B Test Different Approaches

+A/B testing in prompt engineering involves creating and trying out multiple versions of a prompt (e.g., different wordings, structures, examples, or settings like temperature) to see which version yields the most accurate, relevant, or high-quality output from the AI.
+It’s a systematic way to experiment and optimize prompts by comparing their performance side by side.

 Try variations:
 - Different example sets